-Hopefully after reading this article you will be familiar with the most delicious Albanian dishes and will head out to Google to search for your nearest Albanian restaurant, the dish’s recipe or, better yet, a flight to visit the country!
+Hopefully after reading this article you will be familiar with the most delicious Albanian dishes (similar to the food in Montenegro) and will head out to Google to search for your nearest Albanian restaurant, the dish’s recipe or, better yet, a flight to visit the country!

 While Albania may not be known for its gastronomy it has some of the simplest yet yummiest foods using the purest ingredients in season, and this is probably its secret.